 We’ll be taking a look at a lesser known piece of antivirus software called FortiClient developed by Fortinet, a company that specializes in network security hardware products.
 There used to be 2 different versions of FortiClient which is the paid Standard and the free Lite version.
 However in the current version 5, they’ve dropped the different versions and made the single FortiClient free.

 Basically the main features found in FortiClient are the real time antivirus with advanced heuristics, a web security module which protects you against certain types of websites by category, and a VPN Remote Access which is mostly not used by home users.
-The firewall module has been dropped from FortiClient.

 First we’ll take a look at the effectiveness of the antivirus engine.
 It has actually won numerous awards from different antivirus testing agencies.